mo-hak/mangrovelocal-main/REPORT.md

 Conversely, when one of Kandel's asks is taken, the contract sends the base tokens (USDC) and receives the quote tokens (ETH).

-The newly received quote tokens are then used to post a new Bid offer at a lower price point on the grid (one step below the ask that was just filled).
+The newly received quote tokens are then used to post a new Bid offer at a lower price point on the grid.

 This dynamic ensures that as the market price moves, Kandel continuously repositions its liquidity(upto Price point) to maintain a series of bids below the market price and asks above it, always ready to trade.